AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Information related to workflows monitoring has been centralized into a new dedicated section.
 [Read more](../../workflow/using/monitoring-workflow-execution.md).

+A new page about general guidelines for tracking in Adobe Campaign Classic has been added.
+[Read more](https://helpx.adobe.com/campaign/kb/acc-tracking.html).

 ## 19.1 - 30/05/2019{#release-19-1}

 **New capabilities included in the release**